frostealth/yii2-api-basic/README.md

 ## Preparing application

-After you install the application, you have to copy the `.env.example` file to `.env` and fill-in their own values.
+After you install the application, you have to copy the `.env.example` file to `.env` and fill-in your own values.

 DIRECTORY STRUCTURE
 -------------------